 Give up Negative Gossip

 For years I have said, “Please spread positive gossip!”
 I like the idea of people spreading good news about other people.
 It’s a lovely idea to celebrate the role models and the ordinary heroes in our circle.
-But there is a shadow side to spreading the word about others.
-It’s about nasty rumours spread by the vehicle of gossip.
+But there is a shadow side to talking about others.
+It’s about spreading nasty workplace rumours and negative gossip.

 Actually the word, gossip classically indicates lies about others.
 The Oxford Dictionary defines gossip as:

 Casual or unconstrained conversation or reports about other people, typically involving details which are not confirmed as true.”

 Yes, regrettably, people engage in this activity for a variety of reasons and rumors spread.
 It sounds something like this, “I heard from Lois that Mary said that Jane is messing around with the boss.”
 Jane inevitably becomes what is called a victim of gossip.

 Negative gossip can have a range of negative effects on individuals and social environments.
 Here are some problems that can arise:

 - Damage to Reputation: Negative gossip can tarnish a person’s or a group’s reputation, leading to mistrust and potential isolation.
 This can impact personal relationships, professional opportunities, and social interactions.

 - Harm to Mental Health: Being the subject of rumors can lead to feelings of anxiety, depression, and low self-esteem.
 It creates a hostile environment and can contribute to a person’s overall emotional distress.

 - Erosion of Trust: Negative gossip erodes trust within social circles, workplaces, and communities.
 It can make people hesitant to share personal information or collaborate openly, damaging the foundation of healthy relationships.